John Koch: Legacy

-Among Koch's private students were Charles Pfahl and Nelson Shanks.
+Among Koch's private students were Charles Pfahl, Nelson Shanks, and Teodorico Quirós.

 Koch was one of six American Realist painters depicted in Raphael Soyer's 1962 group portrait, Homage to Thomas Eakins.
 (Note: The 6 painters were Leonard Baskin, Edward Hopper, John Koch, Jack Levine, Reginald Marsh, Moses Soyer, and art historian/Eakins biographer Lloyd Goodrich.)
 Soyer painted a larger version, 1964–1965, with eleven American Realist painters.
 (Note: The 11 painters were Leonard Baskin, Edwin Walter Dickinson, John Dobbs, Edward Hopper, John Koch, Jack Levine, Reginald Marsh, Henry Varnum Poor, Mary Soyer, Moses Soyer, Raphael Soyer himself, and art historian/Eakins biographer Lloyd Goodrich.)
 That painting and Soyer's 1965 study of Koch are at the Hirshhorn Museum and Sculpture Garden.

 Author Dorothy Parker's last published article was a 1964 appreciation of Koch's paintings and the nostalgic New York that they evoked: "I know Mr. Koch only through his paintings, and through the almost lyrical tributes to his works.
 I do not know what school of painting he belongs to; he is not, I believe, avant-garde, and he is, I gather, though I have to strain to take it in, a realist—but not of the ashcan school of the Glackens, Luks, Sloan group.
 He takes his realism out on the rich.
 His lovely ladies step out of Edith Wharton, and his graceful gentlemen come from Henry James."

 Pulitzer-Prize-winning reporter Joseph B. Treaster wrote Koch's New York Times obituary: "For much of his career, Mr. Koch was regarded by the art world's avant‐garde and the powerful family of museum directors as a rather accomplished, but, perhaps, superficial society painter whose aim was nothing more serious than to please.
 But with the revival of Realism in the last decade, critics and many younger artists began to take a more serious view of his work."

 Koch's papers are at the Smithsonian Institution's Archives of American Art, for which he recorded a 1968 oral history.

 The John Koch Award in Art is presented annually by the American Academy of Arts and Letters "to a young painter of figurative work", and is accompanied by a $10,000 prize.

 Studio – End of Day (1961) set the auction record for a painting by Koch.
 On December 1, 2005, it realized $604,000 at Christie's New York, and is now in the collection of the Crystal Bridges Museum of American Art.